Conditional estimates for $L$-functions in the Selberg class II: Various sums over prime numbers

 \subsection{Sums over primes when $\cL \in \cSP$}

-In this section, we estimate the term $\mathcal{I}_4$ from Corollary~\ref{corollary:UpperGW} when $\cL$ has a polynomial Euler product representation.
-This allows us to derive explicit results.
-As in the previous section, we will first describe what terms we need to estimate in order to get the wanted result.
+In this section, we estimate $\mathcal{I}_4$ from Corollary~\ref{corollary:UpperGW} when $h\in\left\{g_{\Delta},m_{\Delta}\right\}$ and when $\cL$ has a polynomial Euler product representation.
+This last restriction allows us to derive explicit results.
+As in the previous section, we will first describe which terms we need to estimate in order to get the desired result.
 Let

 and